cardano-foundation/cardano-rosetta/examples/README.md

 $ yarn send-transaction-using-cardano-address-example
 ```

-## Sending transactions with Byron input
+## Sending transactions from Byron address

 Uses a predefined Byron address to send ADA to `SEND_FUNDS_ADDRESS` address.
+Because of that the serialization lib is used to sign the transaction.

 Important notes:
-  - Byron address is generated outside Rosetta.
+  - Byron address and the corresponding keys are generated outside Rosetta.
+  - A predefined `CHAIN_CODE` passed as hex string is used to sign the payloads..

 In order to execute the example, run: